RaoNagaraj/es6/README.md

 # ES6
-An introdcutory repo to ramp you up with `ES6` features, tools and syntax.
-Check back from time to time as
+An introdcutory repo to ramp you up quickly with `ES6` features, tools and syntax - there's even a short section on `ES7`.
+Be sure to read the **contributions** section and check back from time to time for intermittent updates.

 ## Table of Contents
 * [ECMA Brief History](#history)